appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/build-cache/cache-push.md

 ### Prerequisites

-Before running the **Cache Push** step, certain prerequisites must be completed.
-These prerequisites are detailed in the table below:
+Before running the **Cache Push** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                      | Description                                     |
 |-------------------------------------------------|-------------------------------------------------|